- 1. Presto Ceramic FlipSide Belgian Waffle Maker

 Three appliances in one

 Grids bake four waffles

 Grease run-off channels

 Our best 3-in-1 waffle maker, this multifunctioning machine does everything you could imagine from a waffle iron, and so much more!
-The BLACK+DECKER 3-In-1 Nonstick Waffle Maker can toast sandwiches, cook hot dogs and, of course, make delicious waffles.
-Its double hinge allows you to open the machine up fully, giving a griddle space of two 8-inch squares, that can be used for frying eggs or grilling small meat steaks, as just a few options.
+The BLACK+DECKER 3-in-1 Nonstick Waffle Maker can toast sandwiches, cook hot dogs and, of course, make delicious waffles.
+Its double hinge allows you to open the machine up fully, giving a griddle space (best electric griddle) of two 8-inch squares, that can be used for frying eggs or grilling small meat steaks, as just a few options.
 Closed, it can toast sandwiches and paninis, or, with the waffle pans fitted, it can make four 4-inch regular (not Belgian) waffles in one go.

 Cleaning isn’t a challenge with the Black & Decker 3-in-1 machine as it comes with removable plates, making it easy for thorough handwashing.
 The run-off grease channels also help you capture excess mess, so it doesn’t spill onto your kitchen surfaces.
 This is especially handy if you are grilling meat.
 Overall a highly versatile model with added safety functions and some of the best cleaning features.

 Stay-cool handles – added safety feature

 The run-off grease channels reduce mess